-Wall St. dragged lower by tech stocks; Yellen in focus
+US STOCKS-Wall St dragged lower by tech stocks; Yellen in focus

 However, a steep fall in oil prices and a flattening yield curve have added to concerns over inflation, which remains below the Fed's 2 percent target.

-The financial index .SPSY was the top gainer with a 1.1 percent gains, with Bank of America (BAC.N) up 2.9 percent and JPMorgan (JPM.N) rising 1.6 percent.
+The financial index was the top gainer with a 1.1 percent gains, with Bank of America up 2.9 percent and JPMorgan rising 1.6 percent.

-Sprint (S.N) rose 4.9 percent after the fourth-largest U.S. wireless service provider was said to be in talks with Charter Communications (CHTR.O) and Comcast (CMCSA.O) about a wireless partnership.
+Sprint rose 4.9 percent after the fourth-largest U.S. wireless service provider was said to be in talks with Charter Communications and Comcast about a wireless partnership.
 Comcast and Charter were down about 0.70 percent.